odevauchelle/pyFreeFem/documentation/free-surface_aquifer.md

 Phi = 1j*( omega - z )
 ```

-We can finally plot $Phi$ in the physical and mathematical planes:
+We can finally plot $\Phi$ in the physical and mathematical planes:

 ```python
 fig, ax = subplots( ncols = 2, figsize = (8,5) )